Diploma in Health Sciences (EMS)

 Graduates are well-positioned to continue their education.
 A number of the academic courses in the Diploma in Health Sciences (EMS) and PCP certification are admission requirements for JIBC’s Advanced Care Paramedic (ACP) program.
 In the ACP program, students learn to provide advanced emergency life support, and prepare for ACP licensing.

 Alternately, graduates can continue on a pathway to a Bachelor’s degree.
 Students who complete the diploma can apply 57 credits towards a 120 credit Bachelor of Health Science degree from Thompson Rivers University (TRU).
 (Students who complete both JIBC’s Diploma in Health Sciences (EMS) and Advanced Care Paramedic (ACP) Advanced Diploma can apply up to 90 transfer credits towards this degree.)
 Courses in this TRU degree are delivered online.
 A degree in health sciences can open up additional career opportunities such as management and teaching positions in occupational safety, the ambulance service, or postsecondary schools.

 The total Diploma program cost (including PCP certification) is approximately $10,600.00*.
 It can be completed full-time in a minimum of 2 years.
 Some academic courses are offered only once during the year, so students should plan accordingly.

 All applicants require Emergency Medical Responder (EMR) or higher level certification as a program prerequisite.
 JIBC offers a 15 day EMR program.
 See the EMR program webpage for costs.

-*Costs are approximate, current to September 2017, and subject to change without notice.
+*Costs are approximate, current to July 2018, and subject to change without notice.
 Costs include JIBC course learner fees, but do not include taxes, textbooks, supplies, or program application fees.
 All costs listed are for domestic students.
-Please check course registration information for exact costs and international student fees.
+Please check course registration information for exact costs.

 Primary Care Paramedic (PCP) Certificate Component (8 courses, 30 credits total)